 Contrary to traditional SEO, YouTube's algorithm evaluates videos based on user engagement and consistent viewership, as it cannot directly evaluate the content.

-Regardless, content remains the king, as it will drive subscribers to your channel and start making it stand out among others.
+Regardless, the content remains the king, as it will drive subscribers to your channel and make it stand out among others.
 Essentially, subscribers are your source of direct traffic.

 How to Make Money on YouTube in 2021

 This guide will not revolve around content creation on YouTube.
 We have already established that the competition is stiff.
-As a matter of fact, 500 hours of YouTube video content are uploaded per minute.
+500 hours of YouTube video content are uploaded per minute.

-What I will explain instead is how to maximize revenue from YouTube video content in many different ways.
+I will explain how to maximize revenue from YouTube video content in many different ways.

-Before we get to the strategies themselves, I would like to explain a key aspect of online revenue generation.
+Before we get to the strategies, I would like to explain an essential aspect of online revenue generation.

 The foundation of the online content creation business relies on recursive traffic funnels.